CleverTap/clevertap-ios-sdk/README.md

 ### Swift

-1. Follow the Manual Install and Add Your CleverTap Account Credentials steps above.
+1. Follow the Install and Add Your CleverTap Account Credentials steps above.
 2. Add the [CleverTapSDK-Bridging-Header.h](https://github.com/CleverTap/clevertap-ios-sdk/blob/master/SwiftStarterProject/CleverTapSDK-Bridging-Header.h) to your project.
 3. Add the path to the CleverTapSDK-Bridging-Header.h in the Objective-C Bridging Header section of your project's Build Settings.